 Administration is concerned with the overall lack of detail provided on the timing of and funding required to support the implementation of the projects in the draft PTP.
-Administration is concerned that without commitment on the projects in the plan they may be subject to change with political cycles.
+Administration is concerned that without commitment on the projects in the plan they may be subject to change with political cycles and that no government will be held to account for the delivery of the plan.
 It is critical that land use and transport planning for the metropolitan area is guided by these strategic documents in the long term.